 Video Editor: Please show the equation on the screen.

+A screen capture “64505_screenshot_6.mp4” was added.
 Manually select the hit molecules from the heat maps on the “online HTS data platform,” [1] and calculate the normalized percent activation or NPA (N-P-A) [2] and inhibitory activity or Io (I zero) for the agonist hits and antagonist hits [3].

 Talent selecting the hit molecules from the heat maps.
 Videographer: This shot is important!